UNIwise/integration-assignment/README.md

 - Create an endpoint (in data-endpoint/../DataEndpointController) that can be requested and return json.
 - Create another exam endpoint (in assignment-project/../AssignmentController).
 - The assignment endpoint should do the following:
-    -   Read examId from the request
+    -   Read examId from the request url
-    -   send request with the same examId to the data endpoint
+    -   Send a request with the same examId to the data endpoint
-    -   map data response to the project response format
+    -   Map the data response to the project response format
-    -   return mapped data to requester
+    -   Return mapped data to requester
 - The data and urls for the two endpoints should correspond to the two json models given below.

 #### Extra
-- Validate the json from the data endpoint and give a precise error message if the json is malformed or missing keys.
+- Validate the json from the data endpoint and give a precise error message, if the json is malformed or missing keys.

 ### Assignment project